 9. Create easy modular storage for your loft

 If the cost and permanence of a fitted storage solution does not appeal, go for a modular array that you can build yourself.
 This bracket, shelf, rail and drawer combo from Elfa is fitted to a set of wall-mounted runners and makes great use of the space in this loft dressing area.

 Modular storage like this can be adapted and added to as needs change.
 See that grill on the wall?
-That is Elfa's version of the classic pegboard which can be used for storing your jewellery and accessories.
+That is Elfa's version of the classic pegboard which can be used for storing your jewelry and accessories.

 10. Build shelves for shoes

 Even if you aren't a shoe-addict, needing a good pair of trainers for sports, smart shoes for work, a pair for special occasions and some sturdy boots for a good walk means that shoe collection can soon grow.
 So, adequate shoe storage is a must.
 Not only do you need ample space for every pair, but being able to see them all helps you to make use of them, rather than leaving them languishing at the back of the cupboard.

 This dressing room design by Barbara Genda has the advantage of higher eaves, allowing for full-height shelves for plenty of pairs or heels, sneakers and boots, and wardrobes for clothes too.

 11. Plan wall-to-wall loft storage for a home office

 A desk for your computer and a good chair are the obvious purchases when kitting out your office, but don't forget you need a place for all the paperwork, printers, stationery and other work-related bits and bobs.

 This storage solution from Neville Johnson not only provides hidden storage for files and pens, but also gives the homeowner somewhere to place decorative items than prevent the space from feeling too utilitarian.